brian-lau/MatlabStan/README.md

 Developed on Matlab 2012a and OSX.
 Should work on Linux and Windows, although someone needs to test it...

 ## Installation
+Install
-1. Install CmdStan 2.1.0 or greater
+1. CmdStan 2.0.1 or greater
-2. Install MatlabProcessManager 0.3.0+ or greater
+2. MatlabProcessManager 0.4.0 or greater
-3. Install MatlabStan
+3. MatlabStan

 Details are provided in the [Getting started](https://github.com/brian-lau/MatlabStan/wiki/Getting-Started) page of the wiki.